- Home

 Regular Trash Collection

-Residential trash collection will run on regular schedule for all holidays except Christmas and New Year’s.
-Details on this collection schedule will be posted closer to those holidays.
+Residential trash collection will run on regular schedule for all holidays except Christmas Day and New Year’s Day.
+Due to these closures, collection routes will roll to the next day including Saturday, December 27, 2025 and Saturday, January 3, 2026.

 Reminder: Please place carts at the roadside by 6:00 am on your scheduled pick up day to prevent missed collection.